agn453/Z280RC/README.md

 system image that can be copied to the boot drive user area 0 as TEST.SYS and loaded via a special version of the CP/M Loader - TEST.COM

-* Know problem with Banked version.
+* Known problem with Banked version.
 I've left my debugging enabled, so there is superfluous output for BIOS kernel routines, and a simple debugger is invoked prior to starting CP/M's console command processor.
 This allows memory and register examination as well as memory management manipulation.